 1. Directly on Tooth and Gums

-It is best to dilute essential oil first, this includes applying to the inside of your mouth.
-You can do this by mixing mix a drop of essential oil into a small dab of virgin or fractionated coconut oil.
+It is best to dilute essential oil first.
+This includes applying it to the inside of your mouth.
+You can do this by mixing a drop of essential oil into a small dab of virgin or fractionated coconut oil.
 Once mixed, apply a small amount of mixture to the affected area (sore tooth and surrounding gums) using a cotton swab, cotton ball, or fingertip.

 2. Inhale the Aroma